ambrosia13/goldenrod/README.md

 `goldenrod` is a rendering engine and path tracer written in Rust.
 It uses the `wgpu` library, which is a native Rust implementation of the WebGPU specification.

-The current path tracing system can represent a few different kinds of materials, and uses spectral rendering to accurately simulate all wavelengths of light, not just R, G, and B wavelengths.
+The current path tracing system can represent a few different kinds of materials, and uses spectral rendering to accurately simulate all wavelengths of light, not just red, green, and blue wavelengths.
+This makes it possible to display much more accurate colors, as well as simulate certain wavelength-dependent light physics, such as dispersion.

-Other than path tracing, `goldenrod` implements cubemap loading and bloom.
+Other than path tracing, `goldenrod` implements cubemap loading, bloom, and the construction of an acceleration structure for triangles.
+It also uses real camera response functions to display colors exactly as real-life cameras would display them in photographs.

 Four types of geometry are implemented:
 - spheres